Edit Content

 Inhaltsverzeichnis

 Digitization is and remains the number one topic of conversation.
-In this context, consultants and managers must also pay particular attention to the “human” factor.
+In this context, consultants and managers have to deal with the human factor in particular.
 Because nothing is more crucial to the success or failure of a company and nothing is more affected by the digital transformation.
 That’s why, as former Accenture CEO Nanterme emphasizes, leadership quality and corporate culture are especially important in this time of upheaval.
 These must adapt to current developments and be rethought.

 A so-called digital leader can actively shape and organize this change in the company and support employees in the process.
-But unfortunately, this leadership style is still present in far too few companies.
+Despite the recognizable benefits and effectiveness of this leadership style, it has regrettably still not been established in a sufficient number of companies.
 That’s why it’s time to take another closer look at the topic ofdigital leadership.
 We’ll give you an overview of the most important information on the topic and tell you what skills are important for managers in the digital age.

 Then the only question is: Do you have what it takes to be a digital leader?